 YES Prep Northbrook Middle School has students in grades 6-8 and KIPP Courage at Landrum MS serves students in grades 5-8.
 All of these students will have the opportunity to attend YES Prep Northbrook High School, a YES Prep program within Spring Branch’s Northbrook HS.
 All students have access to the broad range of electives and extra-curricular activities offered by Spring Branch ISD while taking their core academic classes at YES Prep or KIPP Courage.
 Jeremy Jones is the School Director for YES Prep Northbrook MS and Bryan Reed is the School Director for YES Prep Northbrook HS.

 YES Prep Hoffman is our second district-partnership school and is the result of a partnership with Aldine ISD.
 YES Prep Hoffman serves grades 6-8 and is housed at Hoffman Middle School.
 YES Prep Hoffman opened in July 2013.
-YES Prep Eisenhower will open in the fall of 2016 in Eisenhower High School and will grow to serve 9-12.
+YES Prep Eisenhower opened in the fall of 2016 in Eisenhower High School and will grow to serve 9-12.
 This partnership unites two national Broad Prize winning districts to provide educational excellence to its students.
 Together, Aldine and YES Prep will create a cooperative environment that is focused on developing a strong culture in the building and sharing best practices between teachers, building leaders, and the organizations.

 Learn more about our partnerships: